Leveraging In-Store Shopping Technology with Electronics Retailers - Medallion Retail

 X

 These days, who doesn’t shop without a smartphone glued to their hand or tucked into a pocket?
 Rather than fight the wave of smartphone apps or limit technology to the check-out area, brick-and-mortar brands should join the rising tide.
-In-store shopping technology apps and augmented reality can engage your customers– and expand your venue– in ways that seemed otherworldly just a couple of years ago.
+In-store shopping apps and augmented reality can engage your technology and retail electronics customers– and expand your venue– in ways that seemed otherworldly just a couple of years ago.

-You see, shoppers – even the most tech-savvy – don’t know what they don’t know.
+You see, technology and retail electronicsshoppers – even the most tech-savvy – don’t know what they don’t know.
 Unless your signage alerts shoppers to your in-store benefits, they’re not going to know that any enhancements exist. [bctt tweet=”And what good is investing in technology if your customers don’t know about, aren’t using or aren’t fully leveraging your tech?” username=”medallionretail”]

 Today’s shoppers expect tech